choppythelumberjack/trivial-codegen/README.md

 ````

 Note that there are two options for the Trivial Generator's Naming strategy, the `TrivialSnakeCaseNames` strategy
 and the `TrivialLiteralNames` strategy.
-Note that in the former case, schemas will
+In the former case, schemas will
 be converted to lower case before translation.
 Use the appropriate Quill Naming Strategy
-if your database is case sensetive.
-Neither one of these context allow custom naming of table or columns.
+if your database is case sensitive.
+(Neither one of them allow custom naming of table or columns.
 Use the
-ComposeableTraitsGen to get that functionality.
+ComposeableTraitsGen to get that functionality)

 The following case case classes will be generated
 ````scala